-Two creative forces (gj)
+Two Creative Forces (gj)

 Starting from this summer (2025), I have been steadily working on a project called Subtle Weight.
 The deliverables are expected to be three-dimensional and spatial, and more than that, writings and drawings documenting the development process of the project are part of it as well.